gomezgoiri/CLIPSJNI/README.md

 This means that [Maven](http://maven.apache.org/) must be installed.

 CLIPS' native library must be installed in the system too.
+The compiled version is provided under _release_ section for Windows and Linux.
-This procedure is already explained in the _README_ file of the _library-src_ directory.
+If you want/need to compile it by yourself, check the compilation specifics explained in the _README_ file of the _library-src_ directory.

 Installation